 If you haven’t arranged your move, you can do this online, or contact us so we can start the process as quickly as possible for you.

-It may take up to 30 business days for service lines and an additional three business days for meter installation.
+For VIC customers, it may take up to 30 business days for service lines and an additional three business days for meter installation.
 If you are requesting a service line installation, this is usually the longest step in the process, due to site and weather conditions.
-The Distributor must install the service line before the meter can be installed.
+The distributor must install the service line before the meter can be installed.

-It may take up to 20 business days for service lines and an additional three business days for meter installation.
+For QLD customers, it may take up to 20 business days for service lines and an additional three business days for meter installation.
 If you are requesting a service line installation, this is usually the longest step in the process, due to site and weather conditions.
-The Distributor must install the service line before the meter can be installed.
+The distributor must install the service line before the meter can be installed.

-If you live in New South Wales / South Australia / Queensland: For a new meter installation, a meter provider will install the meter within 6 business days or on a specific date agreed with you after the Distributor (the company responsible for the poles and wires) has completed the connection/supply work.
+If you live in NSW, QLD or SA, your meter provider will install the meter within 6 business days or on a date agreed with you after the distributor has completed the necessary connection and supply work.

-A safe environment (nothing to prevent installation such as a loose switchboard, exposed wires or a point of attachment that is too high or low).
+Provide a safe environment (nothing to prevent installation such as a loose switchboard, exposed wires or a point of attachment that is too high or low)